It is a hereditary condition. This means that it is passed from mother to child at conception.

 Muscle or joint bleeding requires immediate care to avoid loss of function.

-When the presence of blood in urine or stool is observed, a doctor should be consulted immediately.
+When the blood in urine or stool is observed, a doctor should be consulted immediately.

 If the person has a head injury, the possibility of a brain hemorrhage should be considered.